usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step3/info.md

 </details>
 <br />

 That's it!
-As you see, providing custom error pages including static files is a nice feature to hide specific backend http errors or streamline the error page layout!
+As you see providing custom error pages is a powerful feature to hide specific http backend errors or streamline the error page layout across multiple backends!